Action & accountability: Why demographic data matters now

 Although the scale here is unprecedented, the narrative is a familiar one to us.
-Prior to the pandemic, CHANGE Philanthropy, PEAK Grantmaking, D5 Compass, and Candid were partnering to raise awareness about the importance of collecting and sharing demographic data.
+Prior to the pandemic, CHANGE Philanthropy, PEAK Grantmaking, D5 Compass, and Candid partnered to raise awareness about why collecting and sharing demographic data matters.
 As COVID-19 continues to disproportionately affect our most vulnerable communities and philanthropy mounts a large scale response to growing needs, we encourage foundations and nonprofits to consider these recommendations in an effort to accurately account for the reach and impact of philanthropic dollars and use this data to address funding gaps to communities most impacted by the crisis.

 - Review your response strategy with an equity lens.